AI4REALNET/Human-Assessment-Module/README.md

 - **Answer_timing:** Timestamps indicating when each visual stimulus was presented (used to align with physiological signals).

 ### Dependencies
-*[Psychtoolbox](http://psychtoolbox.org/) must be installed and tested before running the visual tasks.*
+*[Psychtoolbox](http://psychtoolbox.org/) must be installed and tested before running the visual tasks.
+Please check Psychtoolbox dependencies at the end*

 ## 🧠 Personalised Quantification of Cognitive Performance